Welcome from the Vice President for Technical Activities

-(iii) Incubator TCs identify and nurture new CI technologies and new areas for CI applications.
-They are TCs on:
+3. Incubator TCs trying to identify and nurture new CI technologies and new areas for CI applications:

-In addition, we have the Standards Committee, dealing with standards, data sets, and software of interest to people working in CI, and the Strategic Planning Sub-Committee which hosts the task force on Ethical and Social Implications of Computational Intelligence.
+The Technical Activities Committee also includes the Standards Committee, dealing with standards, data sets, and software of interest to people working in CI, and the Strategic Planning Sub-Committee, which hosts the task force on Ethical and Social Implications of Computational Intelligence.
 The overall structure is completed by the TFs that are grouped under the different TCsand are focused on more specific areas of CI.